Transparency of the Regulatory System

 SAGIA, in cooperation with its parent organization (the MCI), remains responsible for formulating government policies regarding investment activities, proposing plans and regulations to enhance the investment climate in the country, and evaluating and licensing investment proposals.

 SAGIA periodically reviews the list of activities excluded from foreign investment (see Policies Toward Foreign Direct Investment) and submits its reviews to higher authorities for approval.
-Although these sectors are off limits to 100 percent foreign investment, foreign minority ownership in joint ventures with Saudi partners may be allowed in some sectors.
+Although these sectors are off-limits to 100 percent foreign investment, foreign minority ownership in joint ventures with Saudi partners may be allowed in some sectors.
 Foreign investors are no longer required to take local partners in many sectors and may own real estate for company activities.
-They are allowed to transfer money from their enterprises outside of the country and can sponsor foreign employees, provided that “Saudization” quotas are met (see Labor Section below).
-Minimum capital requirements to establish business entities range from zero to SR 30 million ($8 million) depending on the sector and the type of investment.
+They are allowed to transfer money from their enterprises out of the country and can sponsor foreign employees, provided that “Saudization” quotas are met (see Labor Section below).
+Minimum capital requirements to establish business entities range from zero to 30 million Saudi riyals (USD 8 million) depending on the sector and the type of investment.

 SAGIA’s Investor Service Center (ISC) offers detailed information on the investment process, provides licenses and support services to foreign investors, and coordinates with government ministries to facilitate investment.
 According to SAGIA, the ISC must grant or refuse a license within five days of receiving an application and supporting documentation from the prospective investor.
-SAGIA established and posted licensing guidelines in 2012 and 2015, but many companies looking to invest in Saudi Arabia continue to work with local representation to navigate the slow and often bureaucratic licensing process.
-However, foreign investors report increased efficiency over the last year in obtaining a license, with an approval time averaging one week compared to over a month in the past.
+SAGIA has established and posted on-line its licensing guidelines, but many companies looking to invest in Saudi Arabia continue to work with local representation to navigate the bureaucratic licensing process.

-SAGIA has traditionally issued foreign investment licenses for seven broadly-defined activities: industrial, trading, agricultural, contracting, real estate, specialized and non- specialized services, and consulting.
-In 2015, SAGIA reduced the license categories to three sectors, each with its own regulations and requirements: services, which comprise a wide range of activities including real estate, trading, consulting, IT, healthcare, and tourism; industry; and contracting.
+SAGIA licenses foreign investments in three broad categories, each with its own regulations and requirements: (i) services, which comprise a wide range of activities including real estate, trading, consulting, IT, healthcare, and tourism; (ii) industry; and (iii) contracting.
 Foreign firms must describe their planned commercial activities in some detail and will receive a license in one of these sectors at SAGIA’s discretion.
-Depending on the type of license issued, foreign firms may also require the approval of relevant competent authorities, such as the Ministry of Health or the Saudi Commission for Tourism and Antiquities.
+Depending on the type of license issued, foreign firms may also require the approval of relevant competent authorities, such as the Ministry of Health or the Saudi Commission for Tourism and National Heritage.

-An important SAGIA objective is to ensure that investors do not just acquire and hold licenses without investing, and SAGIA has been cancelling licenses of foreign investors that it deems do not contribute sufficiently to the local economy.
+An important SAGIA objective is to ensure that investors do not just acquire and hold licenses without investing, and SAGIA sometimes cancels licenses of foreign investors that it deems do not contribute sufficiently to the local economy.
 SAGIA’s periodic license reviews, with the possibility of cancellation, add uncertainty for investors and can provide a disincentive to longer-term investment commitments.

 SAGIA has agreements with various SAG agencies and ministries to facilitate and streamline foreign investment.
 These agreements permit SAGIA to facilitate the granting of visas, establish SAGIA branch offices at Saudi embassies in different countries, prolong tariff exemptions on imported raw materials to three years and on production and manufacturing equipment to two years, and establish commercial courts.
 To make it easier for businesspeople to visit the Kingdom, SAGIA can sponsor visa requests without involving a local company.
 Saudi Arabia has implemented a decree providing that sponsorship is no longer required for certain business visas.
 While SAGIA has set up the infrastructure to support foreign investment, many companies report that the process remains cumbersome and time-consuming.